Aller au menu principal Aller au contenu principal

 Upper limit of sample activity

-With Ai, the activity of the isotope i and Alimi, the corresponding activity limit of the isotope i, taken from table II
+With Ai, the activity of isotope i and Alimi, the limit activity corresponding to the exemption threshold of isotope i (Table 2 of Annex 13-8 of the French PHC).

 Additional radiation safety conditions for radioactive samples proposal acceptance